kamil-owczarek/todos_rest_api/README.md

 ## Overview
 The repository is built out of API implementation to manage todos items.
 The API used the REST API architecture pattern.
-The source code is written in Python with the usage FastAPI framework.
+The source code is written in Python with the FastAPI framework usage.

 ## Folder structure
 ```bash